 Attracting equity finance

-Attracting investment typically requires a credible business plan, showing that you know what you are doing and have a reasonable chance of making good profits.
+Attracting investment requires a credible business plan, showing that you know what you are doing and have a reasonable chance of making good profits.
 Investors typically look to invest in businesses that have the potential to provide a significant return, at an acceptable level of risk.

 Different investors may focus on different elements of your business plan.
-They'll want to be convinced that there's a good market opportunity and that you can be competitive and profitable.
+They'll want to be convinced that there's a good market opportunity, and that you can be competitive and profitable.
 Many investors look for evidence that the management team has the right expertise and is fully committed to the business.

-You should be aware that making sure your business is 'investment ready' can require a lot of legal and financial advice.
+Making sure your business is 'investment ready' can require a lot of legal and financial advice.
 You may also find it difficult to bridge the gap between how highly you value the business and what an investor thinks it's worth.
 The whole process of negotiating a deal can be complex and costly, particularly for venture capital.
 It's not unusual for fundraising to take up to six months, and for costs to add up to around 10% of the amount raised.